Advocacy and Foundation Work

 When you fund international clinical services and advocacy, your support provides medical care for orphans with special needs who have never seen a doctor, and it allows us to educate officials and caregivers caring for children with syndromes such as cerebral palsy and fetal alcohol spectrum disorders.

-When you fund orphan research you can improve the lives of thousands of children.
-Research informs the evaluation and treatment of children in low-income areas, globally as we as in the US., who all share simialr risk factors.
+When you fund research you can improve the lives of thousands of children.
+Research informs the evaluation and treatment of children in low-income areas, globally as well as in the US, who all share similar risk factors.